Health Data Lab

-The big data era in molecular biology has created exiting potential for novel biological discoveries, but also exiting challenges for computer scientists in data management, processing, and visualization.
-In the next decades there will be developed sophisticated bioinformatics methods and framework to analyze and explore the information in the data.
-However, these will require development of novel infrastructure systems targeted for bioinformatics data and methods.
+The big data era in molecular biology has created exiting potential for novel biological discoveries, but also exciting challenges for computer scientists in data management, analysis, and interpretation.
+Especially exciting are the possibilities in combining omics data with medical images and phenotype variables.
+Therefore, in the next decades there will be developed sophisticated bioinformatics and machine learning methods and framework to analyze and explore the information in the integrated data.
+However, the dataset sizes and complexity requires the development of novel infrastructure systems, analysis approaches, and data exploration tools targeted for such complex health datasets.

 We participate in several large and small projects.

 The Norwegian Woman and Cancer (NOWAC) biobank contains time series with questionnaire data from 170 000 women and more than 60 000 blood samples.
 The biobank is analyzed using several omics technologies including microarrays, RNA-seq, methylation, and mass spectrometry.
 The data is being analyzed by the Systems Epidemiology group lead by Professor Torkjel Sandanger at the Department of Community Medicine, University of Tromsø.
-Our responsibility in the project is to build a backend for standardized data analysis pipelines, machine learning based data analysis, and a system for exploration and visualization of the many NOWAC study designs.
+Our responsibility in the project is to build a backend for standardized data analysis pipelines, machine learning based data analysis, and a system for exploration and visualization of the analysis results.
+We are using these as building blocks to build a platform for swift exploration of the data under different epidemiological designs.

 In the air:bit air pollution project we have developed educational projects for use in Norwegian High Schools.
 This work is done in collaboration with Skolelaboratoriet i realfag og teknologi.
 We provide build instructions, programming guides, and a portal for data analysis and live visualization.
 Air:bit has been used by 13 high-school classes in Northern Norway.